furyctl get supported-versions

 Examples

-- furyctl get supported-versions will list the currently supported SD versions and their compatibility with this version of furyctl for each kind.
+furyctl get supported-versions lists the currently supported SD versions and their compatibility with this version of furyctl for all kinds.

-- furyctl get supported-versions --kind OnPremises will list the currently supported SD versions and their compatibility with this version of furyctl but for the OnPremises kind.
+furyctl get supported-versions --kind OnPremises lists the currently supported SD versions and their compatibility with this version of furyctl but for the OnPremises kind.

 Options